 Sherburne County GIS provides a collection of interactive mapping applications where the County's geographic data can be layered and analyzed.
 These maps allow users to zoom in or out; move up, down, left or right, and query specific information.
 We are constantly working on new web applications, so please check back regularly.
 If you have an idea for an interactive map that you think would be a benefit to Sherburne County residents, please contact us and let us know.

 Some maps are available on-line in PDF format.
-Any other non-standard map requests can be filled, but will require a charge of $40/hr plus printing fees.
-These fees are set by the County Board on an annual basis to recuperate the cost of making the map.
+Any other non-standard map requests can be filled, but will require a charge of $45/hr plus printing fees.
+These fees are set by the County Board on an annual basis to recoup the cost of making the map.

 As of January 1st , 2015 all GIS data maintained by Sherburne County is free and open to the public.
-We are in the process of making the data downloadable from our website, but in the meantime please contact us and we can fill your request.
+We are in the process of making our data downloadable from our Open Data Portal, but in the meantime please contact us and we can fill your request.